The Founding of Kia Kima

 Boy Scouts in Hardy Before Kia Kima

-For three years, Chancellor Frierson led around 30 Boy Scouts to Hardy where they camped along the Spring River.
-Chancelor Frierson served as Council President of the St. Francis Valley Council in Jonesboro.
+For three years, Judge Frierson led around 30 Boy Scouts to Hardy where they camped along the Spring River.
+Judge Frierson served as Council President of the St. Francis Valley Council in Jonesboro.
 He later donated 60 acres bordering Craighead Forest Park, just south of Jonesboro, to become Camp Frierson.

 The Chickasaw Council Comes to Hardy

-The Chickasaw Council was organized on 1915 with Bolton Smith as the Council President, but the council did not apply for a charter that year from the national Boy Scouts of America.
+The Chickasaw Council began to form in 1915 with Bolton Smith as the Council President, and it launched its first capital campaign before it finished the process of applying for a charter from the national Boy Scouts of America.
 (Bolton Smith Heads New Scout Council, Commercial Appeal, Feb.
 22, 1916, at 6).
-In the middle of its first capital campaign, the Chickasaw Council officially organized on February 21, 1916, with a meeting overseen by H.M.
+The Chickasaw Council officially organized on February 21, 1916, with a meeting overseen by H.M.
 Butler, a Special National Field Scout Commissioner for the BSA.
 (Ibid.).
 The new Scout Executive, Edward Everett, arrived in Memphis two days later to begin work.
 (Ibid.).